nicolasdespres/respect-rails/README.md

 # Features

-* A compact DSL from to the [Respect](https://github.com/nicolasdespres/respect) gem to specify your REST API documentation.
+* A compact DSL from the [Respect](https://github.com/nicolasdespres/respect) gem to specify your REST API documentation.
-* Filters to automatically validates and sanitize incoming parameters.
+* Filters to automatically validate and sanitize incoming parameters.
 * A Rails engine to serve your public REST API documentation.

 See the RELEASE_NOTES file for detailed feature listing.

 # Take a tour

-This section guides for a walk around the main features available.
+This section guides you for a walk around the main features available.

 ## Document an action request

-_Respect for Rails_ let's you easily describe the structure of incoming requests and outgoing responses using a simple and compact Ruby DSL.
+_Respect for Rails_ lets you easily describe the structure of incoming requests and outgoing responses using a simple and compact Ruby DSL.
 Assuming you have the scaffold of a `ContactsController`, the structure for its `create` action may look like this: